Measles Outbreak: Everything You Need to Know

 Are there concerns with international travel?

 If somebody is planning international travel, they should speak to their doctor and review the measles immune status of every person in their family.
-Measles is so prevalent now internationally that you really want to make sure that everybody is vaccinated, and that even includes very young babies.
+Measles remains a common disease throughout the world including Europe, the Middle East, Asia and Africa.
+This means that you really want to make sure that everybody is vaccinated, and that even includes very young babies.

 Aside from getting vaccinated, what else can people do to avoid exposure?